 Not only do different types of lawyers earn different levels of income, but location can impact an attorney’s earning potential as well.
 Here’s a breakdown from the BLS that shows the annual mean wage for attorneys based in various parts of the country.

 |State||Average Annual Wages

 Even within specific states, salary size among attorneys can differ.
 Lawyers located in major metropolitan areas tend to outearn lawyers in other parts of their states.
-For example, the average attorney in Dallas, Texas, earned $151,100 in 2019.
-Meanwhile, the average attorney salary for the state of Texas as a whole was $144,110 for the same time period.
+For example, an attorney in the North Valley region of California earns an average of $133,690, while an attorney in San Francisco earns an average of $201,920.

 - What is the cost of tuition?
-The average annual law school tuition was $28,186 for in-state students at public universities in 2019, according to Law School Transparency.
-Graduate students attending private law schools faced a much higher price tag of $49,312.
+The average annual law school tuition is around $28,186 for in-state students at public universities, according to most recent figures from Law School Transparency.
+Graduate students attending private law schools face a much higher price tag of $49,312.

 - Does the law school you’re considering have a solid reputation?
 Degrees from lower-tier schools may not open the door to the higher-paying opportunities you hope to land post-graduation.

 - Do I have the time and dedication to succeed?
 The last thing you want to do is start law school, incur student debt and decide to drop out before earning your degree.
 You should also consider whether you can commit the time and energy necessary to earn good grades.
 After all, your GPA might impact your job opportunities after graduation — especially in highly competitive positions.